woleet/woleet-widgetv2/README.md

 # File Hasher widget

-This widget will focus on file downloading, hashing and previewing.
+This widget allows to drop or download a file, compute its hash and preview it.

 ## Initialization

-Insert next code to integrate the widget in a web page.
+To integrate one or several widgets in a web page, first insert the following code:

 ```bash
 <script>